-AS/SC/MATH 4000 6.0 (4000 3.0) Individual Project.
+AS/SC/MATH 4000 3.0/4000 6.0 Individual

+Project.
 A project of a pure or applied nature in mathematics or statistics under the supervision of a faculty member.
 The project allows the student to apply mathematical or statistical knowledge to problems of current interest.
 A report is required at the conclusion of the project.

-Prerequisites: Open to all students in Honours programmes in the Department of Mathematics and Statistics.
-Permission of the Programme Director is required.
-Applied Mathematics students can enroll only after they have completed the core programme in Applied Mathematics.
+Prerequisites: Open to all students in Honours programs in the Department of Mathematics and Statistics.
+Permission of the Program Director is required.
+Applied Mathematics students can enrol only after they have completed the core program in Applied Mathematics.